simd-lite/simd-json/README.md

 ### `runtime-detection`

 This feature allowa selecting the optimal algorithn based on availalbe features during runeimte, it has no effect on non x86 or x86_64 platforms.
 When neither `AVX2` nor `SSE4.2` is spported it will fallback to a native rust implementaiton.

+note that a application compiled with `runtime-detection` will not run as fast as an applicaiton compiled for a specific CPU, the reason being is that rust can't optimize as far to the instruction set when it uses the generic instruction set, also non simd parts of the code won't be optimized for the given instruction set either.

 ### `portable`